Bej0ng/My_Portfolio/README.md

 -   SQL - The Complete Introduction to SQL Programming
 -   Modelling of machine elements using the SolidWorks package
 -   Computer graphics including the following programs: Adobe Ilustrator and Adobe InDesign
+-   Mobile Testing Masterclass (2024) From The Beginning

 ## Skills